-On the 12 July 2013, Fylde Borough Council approved an application by St. Anne's Town Council to designate the St. Anne's on the Sea Neighbourhood Area, for the purposes of preparing a Neighbourhood Development Plan, in accordance with Part 2 of the Town and Country Planning (England), Neighbourhood Planning (General) Regulations 2012.
+On the 12 July 2013, Fylde Borough Council approved an application by St. Anne's Town Council to designate the Saint Anne's on The Sea Neighbourhood Area, for the purposes of preparing a Neighbourhood Development Plan, in accordance with Part 2 of the Town and Country Planning (England), Neighbourhood Planning (General) Regulations 2012.

 The neighbourhood plan making process was led by St. Anne's Town Council, with an appointed Steering Group to undertake the Plan preparation made up of volunteers advised by planning consultants.
-The Plan underwent various stages, and following the Submission version of the St. Annes on the Sea Neighbourhood Development Plan (the Plan) to Fylde Borough Council, the Plan was publicised and representations were invited to make comment on the proposed Plan and content.
-The publicity period ended on 24 March 2016.
+The Plan underwent various stages, and following the Submission version of the Saint Anne's on The Sea Neighbourhood Development Plan (the Plan) to Fylde Borough Council, the Plan was publicised and representations were invited over a six week period, to make comment on the proposed Plan and its content.
+The consultation ended on 24 March 2016.